NadeemNicoR/TeamProjects/reports/week04.md

 <kbd>→</kbd> Checking free slots for team meetings out of our busy Lecture and exercise schedules.

 #### 2.5 Where we got stuck:
-<kbd>→</kbd> This being the very early stages of the project and due to team's cooperation in equally dividing the tasks & fulfilling &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;them responsibly prior to deadline we haven't gotten stuck at this point.
+<kbd>→</kbd> This being the very early stages of the project and due to team's cooperation in equally dividing the tasks & fulfilling them responsibly prior to deadline we haven't gotten stuck at this point.

 #### 2.6 Roles and responsibilities: